spring-media/ep-deploy-s3/README.md

 {
     "dev": {
         "dir": "./build",
+        "putParams": {
+            "CacheControl": "max-age=60"
+        },
         "bucket": "ep-cue-plugins-dev/ep-cue-plugin-content-lock"
     },
     "prod": {
         "dir": "./build",
+        "putParams": {
+            "CacheControl": "max-age=3600"
+        },
         "bucket": "ep-cue-plugins-prod/ep-cue-plugin-content-lock"
     }
 }
 ```

 The root path contains 2 entries `dev` and `prod`.
 These are the 2 environments for which you can enter separate
 S3 Buckets and / or directories.
-Each entry contains 2 fields `dir` and `bucket`.
+Each entry contains 2 required fields `dir` and `bucket`.
 The _dir_ field specifies the
 local folder that should be uploaded to S3, the _bucket_ field contains the S3 bucket and (optionally) a subfolder
 in the bucket to sync the local folder to.
-The bucket name and the folder are separated by a forward slash `/`.
+The bucket name and the folder are separated by a forward slash `/`. \
+`putParams` is a optional field and sets put parameter for all files ([putObject parameters are described in aws-sdk JavaScript dokumentation](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putObject-property))

 E.g.:

 A single name as _bucket_ will sync the local folder with that bucket: